-"Several committees have been set up to investigate and we need some time before we can draw any conclusions," he said.
+“Several committees have been set up to investigate and we need some time before we can draw any conclusions.

-"A preliminary report should be published in the next few days but definitive results will not be know for several days, even weeks," he added.
+“A preliminary report should be published in the next few days but definitive results will not be known for several days, even weeks.”

-Shadi said that after a first meeting of the team, which US investigators were to join on Friday.
-The crash scene, meanwhile, has been placed under police guard.
+Shadi was speaking after a first meeting of the team, which US investigators were to join on Friday.